Australia at the 2004 Summer Paralympics: Development and preparation

 The 2004 Olympics and Paralympics was the largest event Athens had ever hosted and thus, it was paramount that the games ran safely and timely.
 This required thorough planning to ensure the games operated smoothly and problem free.
 Large consideration for how the large number of participants, coaches, visitors, workers, volunteers were all going to gather in a relatively small geographic area was needed as ensuring their safety was of number one priority.
-The Olympic Planning Unit (OPU) played a crucial part in the planning of these games as they decided what was lacking and therefor needed of local public health agencies, identified possible health risks that could be exposed to the public and worked collaboratively with other government agencies.
+The Olympic Planning Unit (OPU) played a crucial part in the planning of these games as they decided what was lacking and therefore needed of local public health agencies, identified possible health risks that could be exposed to the public and worked collaboratively with other government agencies.
 Inevitably, international travel is associated with public health risks such as increased accidents and increased overall morbidity.
 The Greek government accounted for the possibility of new diseases that were previously not endemic to the city of Athens being imported due to the increase in tourists and travellers.
 As a precaution, the Greek health authorities sorted possible diseases into non-infectious and infectious disease and then categorised in terms of their probability of occurring as their high or low priority.

 With 7,000 people expected to attend these Paralympic games, it was recognised that delivery of food was of large concern and importance.
 The Organising committee for the Olympic games established that there was to be 3 main restaurants situated within the Olympic village for participants.
 Overall, 250 chefs and 250 assistants were employed to ensure the smooth preparation of around 50,000 expected daily meals to fed the village residents.
 Continuing on, multiple catering companies and outdoor vendors were hired to offer meals around the various Paralympic venues.